Diverse, economically strong and family friendly

-The housing stock in Marzahn-Hellersdorf is over 132,000 apartments.
-The prefab housing blocks in the large housing estates account for at least 100,000 apartments.
-At nearly 14 percent, the ownership rate is in line with the Berlin average.
+The housing stock in Marzahn-Hellersdorf consists of over 132,000 apartments, at least 100,000 of them in prefabricated housing estates.
+The ownership rate in the district is in line with the Berlin average at just under 14 percent.
 The vacancy rate is less than 3%.

-One of the trends of the coming years will be the shift of housing projects from the centrally located centres to the outskirts of the city and the surrounding area in view of scarce building areas.
+One of the trends of the coming years will be the shift of new residential construction from the centrally located urban centres to the outskirts of the city and the surrounding area in view of scarce building areas.
 The outskirts of Berlin, including Marzahn, Hellersdorf and Spandau, will become more important.
 Marzahn-Hellersdorf is already well ahead in terms of building permits for detached and semi-detached houses.
-In the districts of Kaulsdorf, Mahlsdorf and Biesdorf there is an upswing.
-This trend is already reflected in the prices of apartments and houses in Marzahn.
-From 2017 to the first quarter of 2018, supply prices rose at an unprecedented rate.
+In the districts of Kaulsdorf, Mahlsdorf and Biesdorf there is currently a real construction boom.
+This trend is already reflected in housing and house prices in Marzahn.

 Marzahn-Hellersdorf counts as an innovative base for industry and health-research.
 Companies profit from the location factors thanks to the well-developed infrastructure, public transport system (BVG), access to the highway.